 1 cup canola oil, as needed for frying

 30 fresh chives

-Place cooked shrimp or crabmeat (or one of the substitutes) in a food processor or chopper.
+Place cooked shrimp in a food processor or chopper.
 Add all the spice paste ingredients, then process well.

-Taste-test this mixture, adding 1/2 Tbsp. more fish sauce if not salty enough.
-If too salty (this may be the case if you're using canned shrimp or crab), add a generous squeeze of lime juice.
+Taste-test this mixture, adding 1/2 tablespoon more fish sauce if not salty enough.

 Place a small amount (1/2 teaspoon to 1 teaspoon) of filling in the middle of each wrapper.
 Now lift up the sides of the wrappers and pinch them together over the filling.

 Tip: It helps if you wet your fingers as you pinch in order to secure the purse.

 Place the finished purses on a clean plate.
 Continue making the purses in this way until all the filling has been used up.

 Pour oil into a wok or small frying pan, so that oil is at least 1-inch deep.
 Heat over medium-high heat.
 When oil forms moving lines across the bottom of the pan, try dipping in the corner of a wonton wrapper.
 If the oil starts to sizzle around the wrapper, it's ready for frying.
 If nothing happens, wait another minute and try again.

 When the oil is hot enough, use tongs to lay 4 or 5 purses on their sides in the pan.
 Allow to fry 30 seconds, or until they turn golden-brown, then turn over.
 Fry until the purses are uniformly golden-brown, then drain on a clean tea towel or paper towel.
 Keep purses warm in the oven until ready to serve.